hdholm/ModemCheck/README.md

 installation below has pretty much everything you need.
 If you can't stand seeing the sausage get made, you may want to avoid the rest

+Comments and improvements are most welcome, but it's doubtful I'll spend much more time on this unless circumstances change.
+For the record, since I created this my network performance has been great so there's very little for it to do.

 ## Use and Installation

 If you have a compatible modem you can query it and display the results